-Contact Mark Morris Institute for additional details about our ability to custom build presentations in this area to fit your curricular needs
+Contact Mark Morris Institute for additional details about our ability to provide presentations in this area to fit your curricular needs

 General Clinical Nutrition Topics

-The art and science of clinical nutrition including determining nutritional requirements, body condition scoring, food dosage calculations, how to choose and select a food
+Determining nutritional requirements, calculating energy needs, food dosage calculations, how to choose and select a food

 Homemade and Commercial Pet Foods